 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-American Assets Trust's score of 5 is lower than 100% of the industry.
+American Assets Trust's score of 25 is higher than 65% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, American Assets Trust reported total carbon emissions of approximately 34,400,000 kg CO2e.
-This figure includes 6,698,000 kg CO2e from Scope 1 emissions and 27,247,000 kg CO2e from Scope 2 emissions (market-based).
-Over the past five years, their total emissions have remained consistent, with the same total emissions reported in 2022, 2021, and 2020.
-The company has not disclosed any specific reduction targets or initiatives as part of their climate commitments.
-However, they have consistently reported their emissions data, indicating a commitment to transparency in their environmental impact.
-The emissions intensity, measured in kg CO2e per unit of revenue, has shown a slight improvement over the years, reflecting their ongoing efforts to manage their carbon footprint.
-Overall, while American Assets Trust has not set formal reduction targets, their stable emissions figures suggest a focus on maintaining or improving their operational efficiency in relation to their carbon emissions.
+This figure includes about 6,698,000 kg CO2e from Scope 1 emissions and approximately 27,247,000 kg CO2e from Scope 2 emissions (market-based).
+Over the past few years, their emissions have remained consistent, with similar totals reported in 2022, 2021, and 2020.
+The company has not disclosed any specific reduction targets or initiatives aimed at decreasing their carbon footprint.
+However, they have consistently reported their emissions data, indicating a commitment to transparency in their climate impact.
+American Assets Trust's emissions intensity, measured as kg CO2e per unit of revenue, has shown slight fluctuations, reflecting their ongoing efforts to manage their environmental impact within the real estate sector.
+Overall, while American Assets Trust has not set formal reduction targets, their consistent reporting and emissions data suggest a recognition of the importance of climate commitments in their operations.

 Access structured emissions data, company-specific emission factors, and source documents